Ed Savitz

-Edward Isadore "Ed" Savitz (also known as Uncle Eddie, Fast Eddie and Dr. Feel Good) (February 22, 1942 – March 27, 1993) was an American criminal, businessman, and sexual predator, largely an actuary who was arrested for paying thousands of boys and young men for either engaging in anal and oral sex or for giving him their dirty underwear and feces, which he kept in pizza boxes in his apartment.
+Edward Isadore "Ed" Savitz (also known as Uncle Eddie, Fast Eddie and Dr. Feel Good) (February 22, 1942 – March 27, 1993) was an American criminal, businessman, and sexual predator, who was arrested for paying thousands of boys and young men for either engaging in anal and oral sex or for giving him their dirty underwear and feces, which he kept in pizza boxes in his apartment.

 Biography

 Early life

 Ed Savitz was one of the four sons of Jewish Russian immigrants Paul and Ann Gechman Savitz.
 The Savitzes ran an amusement arcade in downtown Philadelphia.
 Ed ranked first in his class of 278 students at West Philadelphia High School, and voted most likely to succeed.
 He won a full scholarship to study economics at the University of Pennsylvania, but dropped out after two years.
 In 1967, also after two years' study, he quit Temple University's graduate school of music.
-In 1963, he married his high school girlfriend Judith Widman, who later became a lawyer, specializing in family law.
+In 1963, he married his high school girlfriend Judith Widman, who later became a lawyer specializing in family law.
 They were divorced 10 years later.
-In 1981, his brother Joseph, a lawyer who once served as a Deputy Pennsylvania Attorney General, used barbiturates to commit suicide.
+In 1981, his brother Joseph, a lawyer who once served as a Deputy Pennsylvania Attorney General, used barbiturates to die by suicide.